nedbat/coveragepy/doc/cmd.rst

 If your coverage results seem to be overlooking code that you know has been executed, try running coverage.py again with the ``--timid`` flag.
-This uses a simpler but slower trace method.
-Projects that use DecoratorTools, including TurboGears, will need to use ``--timid`` to get correct results.
+This uses a simpler but slower trace method, and might be needed in rare cases.

 If you are measuring coverage in a multi-process program, or across a number of machines, you'll want the ``--parallel-mode`` switch to keep the data separate